 Nice hand soap just makes you feel richer

-If you haven’t already, do join the cult of fancy hand soaps that has been blossoming before and during the pandemic.
-The ethos is simple: We’re washing our hands a lot more (and realizing what dirty little rat bastards we were pre-COVID), and doing it with suds that smell like the vacation we had to postpone.
+If you haven’t already, do join the cult of fancy hand soaps that has been booming since the pandemic.
+The ethos is simple: We’re washing our hands a lot more (and realizing what dirty little rat bastards we were pre-COVID), and doing it with suds that smell like the vacation we wish we were currently on.

 No petrochemicals, no preservatives, just a citrus palm blast (lost Capri Sun flavor?) for you.
 This is a refreshing and bright option for those who wish they could live in a Japanese-candy-scented bubble bath.